py2ai/py2ai.github.io/_posts/2024-05-25-Circular-Mapper-Function.md

 ---
+description: The  function is a utility designed to generate a list of numbers based on a given index () within a circular range ().
+This function is particularly useful ...
+featured-img: 26072022-python-logo
+keywords:
+- Circular mapper function
+- Python circular list
+- Modular arithmetic Python
+- Ring buffer Python
+- Cyclic data structures
+- Python algorithm tutorial
 layout: post
-title: What is a Circular or Ring mapper function
 mathjax: true
-featured-img: 26072022-python-logo
-description:  make a circular list in python
 tags:
 - Python
 - Programming
 - Algorithms
 - Data Structures
 - Modular Arithmetic
 - Coding Tutorial
-keywords:
-  - Circular mapper function
+title: What is a Circular or Ring mapper function
-  - Python circular list
-  - Modular arithmetic Python
-  - Ring buffer Python
-  - Cyclic data structures
-  - Python algorithm tutorial
 ---

 The `circular_mapper` function is a utility designed to generate a list of numbers based on a given index (`idx`) within a circular range (`N`).
 This function is particularly useful in scenarios where cyclic or circular data structures are used, such as in circular buffers, ring networks, or any system where wrap-around behavior is essential.
 Here's a detailed explanation of its importance and how it works.